 The Borough of Fox Chapel administers two defined benefit pension plans - General Employees and Police.
 These plans cover all full-time employees.
 In 2008, Council amended the General Employees Plan by reducing vesting from 12 years to 3 years of full-time service.
-At December 31, 2015, there were 13 vested and 0 non-vested participants in the General Employees Plan and 10 vested and 1 non-vested participants in the Police Plan, along with 1 terminated participant entitled to but not yet receiving benefits.
+On December 31, 2016, there were 13 vested and 1 non-vested participants in the General Employees Plan and 10 vested and 1 non-vested participants in the Police Plan.
 Employee contribution rates were set at 5% for employees in both plans.
-During 2015, combined total net position decreased by \$250,057, or 2.0%, due to investment losses.
+During 2016, combined total net position increased by \$866,197, or 7.2%, due to investment gains.
+On the Statement of Net Position, the Police Plan shows a net pension asset of \$959,080 and the General Employees Plan a net pension liability of \$297,144.
 In 2009, the Borough adopted asset smoothing instead of market value as the asset valuation method.
 It is believed that this methodology will "smooth" the market's highs and lows in the long-term valuation of the plans.

-During 2015, the General Employees Plan had a required municipal contribution of \$158,297 and the Police Plan \$56,643.
-State aid accounted for \$141,150 of the Borough's total required contribution of \$214,940 for a required net pension outlay of \$73,790 from the Borough.
-The Borough contributed an additional \$40,000 to the General Employees Plan to lessen the impact of an assumed interest rate change from 7.5% to 7.0% in the January 1, 2015 actuarial valuation.
-In addition, the employees contributed \$108,902.
-The pension plan fiduciary net position as a percentage of the total pension liability for the General Employees and Police Plans was 92.99% and 114.93%, respectively, which represented a decline from 2014 due to the interest rate assumption change.
+During 2016, the General Employees Plan had a required municipal contribution of \$167,392 to the defined benefit plan and \$2,299 to the defined contribution plan.
+The Police Plan had a required municipal contribution of \$35,992.
+State aid accounted for \$153,113 of the Borough's total required contribution of \$205,683 for a required net pension outlay of \$52,570 from Borough funds.
+In addition, the employees contributed \$112,577.
+The pension plan fiduciary net position as a percentage of the total pension liability for the defined benefit General Employees and Police Plans was 95.18% and 115.89%, respectively, which represented an increase from 2015 due to investment gains.

 In 2014, Borough Council closed the General Employees Defined Benefit Pension Plan to new members and created a defined contribution plan for all new hires.
-In 2015, the first participant entered the defined contribution plan and contributed 5% of wages, or \$764, matched by the Borough.
+Plan participants contribute 5% of wages and the Borough contributes an equal amount.
 By Pennsylvania law, all police pension plans must be defined benefit plans so no similar changes can be made to the Police Plan.
 The required supplementary information located at the conclusion of the Notes to Financial Statements provides more details on the plans' funding progress.